rclancyc/rclancyc.github.io/index.md

 ### July 2021

-- I presented our recent work on uncertain regression problems at SIAM OPT, Spokane, WA (remote).
+- Presented our recent work on uncertain regression problems at SIAM OPT, Spokane, WA (remote).
 Slides can be found [here](/assets/documents/siam_opt21.pdf).

 ### May 2021